bluecats/bluecats-docs-edge/samples/node-red-proximity-over-mqtt.md

+# Send Proximity Data to a MQTT Broker
+In this sample scenario, the edge relay sends proximity data to a mqtt broker (i.e. Mosquitto, HiveMQ, RabbitMQ etc.) and the node-red flow connects to the broker and visualise the data in a dashboard.

-# Edge Relay Configuration
+## Edge Relay Configuration

 - [Configure MQTT Endpoint](https://github.com/bluecats/bluecats-docs-edge/blob/master/getting-started-edge-applications.md#configure-endpoints) in Edge Relay pointed to the MQTT Broker.
 Enter Host/IP and port of the mqtt broker.
-For simple mqtt brokers which need ip and port, keep TLS Enabled 0.

 <p align="center"><img width="400px" src="https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-samples/edge-endpoint-mqtt.png" alt="Endpoint MQTT"/></p>